ashleyfrieze/easy-tdd-typescript/vitest/section 4/record-source-push-4/README.md

 # Record Source Pushing To Endpoint

-> Contains the solution to the conversion problem exercise
+> Refactored to remove dependency injection and use mocks instead

 When we create records, we provide metadata about the source.